 In medical circles, the idea of PAC may be referred to as “clinical handover,” literally the transfer of a patient’s care from one provider to another.
 But the World Health Organization recognizes the need to also encompass the patient’s experience, preferring “transitions of care” instead.

-In thought leadership pieces about how to improve the landscape for post-acute care, the patient demographic is often described as “frail,” mostly older adults, and their conditions as “debilitating,” often requiring a host of sub-specialty providers.
+In thought leadership pieces about improving the future of post-acute care, the patient demographic is often described as “frail,” mostly older adults, and their conditions as “debilitating,” often requiring a host of sub-specialty providers.
 Partly, because we get sicker and have to manage more chronic conditions as we get older.
 But also because the propensity for acute setbacks is heightened as a result.

 When you consider that over 54 million people will turn 65 over the next 15 years, it’s understandable why many business industry leaders in general, but particularly those in healthcare, have been referring to the aging patient demographic as the “Silver Tsunami.”
-How the shifting patient demographic will contribute to explosive growth within the post-acute care space, and what it means for healthcare reform in general, has been a hot topic at conferences in recent years.
+How the shifting patient demographic will contribute to high-growth future of post-acute care, and what it means for healthcare reform in general, has been a hot topic at conferences in recent years.

 PointClickCare, the EHR software vendor who owns the largest market share of the long-term and post-acute care (LTPAC) industry, opened their 2018 summit by saying that organizations needed to brace for the Silver Tsunami — asserting that the “national healthcare spend doesn’t measure up to the increase in demand” which is headed our way via the population shift.
 We need to get our acts together, basically.

 And CEO of HiMSS, Hal Wolf, delivered a similar edict at Health 2.0 when he warned that the “confluence of an aging population” and more educated consumers means transformational healthcare industry change is needed.
 And quickly.